List of north–south roads in Toronto: Bellamy Road

-Bellamy Road, previously Secord Road, is named for American author Edward Bellamy, who wrote Looking Backwards 2000–1887, about a utopian society.
+Bellamy Road, formerly Secord Road, is named for American author Edward Bellamy, who wrote Looking Backwards 2000–1887, about a utopian society.
 Settlers approached Scarborough Township for a parcel of land to start their own utopia.
 Although the request was not granted, the road along which they sought to establish their society came to be known as Bellamy Road.
 The CN grade separation on Eglinton Avenue, built in the early 1960s, split Bellamy Road into two unconnected sections.
 Consequently, the township of Scarborough renamed the sections as North and South on May 29, 1964.

 Bellamy Road South begins at Kingston Road and proceeds north to just short of Eglinton Avenue.
 It is entirely a minor residential street.
 Bellamy Road North resumes opposite the southern section, just north of the CN tracks and Eglinton GO Station of the Lakeshore East Line.
-The road becomes Corporate Drive at Progress Avenue, proceeding towards the Scarborough Town Centre.
+The northern portion of the road becomes Corporate Drive at Progress Avenue, proceeding towards the Scarborough Town Centre; while its southern portion becomes Ravine Drive at Kingston Road.
 Most of the northern section is residential, though the section between Ellesmere Road and Progress Avenue consists solely of multi-unit warehousing, many of which have been converted into places of worship for various faiths.